-If you’re a smoker, you know that nicotine creates a strong and complex addiction that is both physically and mentally tough to beat.
-The good news is that at Grand Wellness, we have seen many of our clients confront and overcome their addiction using acupuncture as a part of their strategy in their passion to quit.
+The good news is that at Grand Wellness, we have seen many of our clients confront and overcome their addiction using acupuncture as a part of their strategy to finally quit smoking.

 The team at Grand Wellness compiled this list of the

-Top 6 ways Acupuncture can help you stop smoking.
+Top 6 ways Acupuncture can help you quit smoking.

 1. Acupuncture helps manage cravings.